Real Food Restaurants in the Houston Area

 Most of the listed restaurants have been suggested by readers.
 I have supplemented their recommendations with website information to provide as much information as possible about the restaurant’s claims about their food.

 I welcome comments and additional information that either support or refute the restaurant’s claims to using Real Food.
 Sometimes, I don’t include a suggested restaurant because I can’t find out enough information to support its commitment to Real Food.
 For those that I have personally visited, there will be links to my reviews.
+I get no compensation for listing a restaurant here or for reviewing a restaurant.

 The restaurants are listed alphabetically by type.
 Look below the initial restaurant list for fast food restaurants (yes, there are a few!), food trucks, burgers, and coffee shops.